microsoft/rushstack.io-website/docs/api/node-core-library.filesystem.updatetimes.md

 ## FileSystem.updateTimes() method

 Updates the accessed and modified timestamps of the filesystem object referenced by path.
-Behind the scenes it uses `fs.utimesSync()`<!-- -->.
+Behind the scenes it uses `fs.utimesSync()`.
 The caller should specify both times in the `times` parameter.

 <b>Signature:</b>